-10. Philosophy and Policy for Faculty-Student Relationships and Upholding OGS Academic Values
+10. Philosophy and Policy for Faculty-Student Relationships Upholding OGS Academic Values

-Omega Graduate School affirms an atmosphere of academic safety ("a safe place to think") which promotes respect for human dignity, synergistic relationships, and personalized learning.
+Omega Graduate School affirms an atmosphere of academic safety ("a safe place to think"), promoting respect for human dignity, synergistic relationships, and personalized learning.
 Omega Graduate School does not tolerate disrespect or mistreatment of its students, faculty, administration, or stakeholders.
-Omega Graduate School affirms the autonomy of adult learners within reasonable boundaries of an accredited graduate institution and seeks to consistently affirm the goals, objectives, and creativity of adult learners in its programs, courses, and classrooms.
-Faculty are expected to strive to foster the individual goals of adult learners within the boundaries of established program and course outcomes.
+Omega Graduate School affirms the autonomy of adult learners within reasonable boundaries of an accredited graduate institution.
+It seeks to consistently affirm the goals, objectives, and creativity of adult learners in its programs, courses, and classrooms.
+Faculty are expected to strive to foster adult learners' individual goals within the boundaries of established program and course outcomes.